CUWALID/CUWALID.github.io/_pages/tools.md

 permalink: /tools/
 ---

-The CUWALID system includes multiple tools to assist with both **creating inputs** and **analyzing outputs**.
+The CUWALID system includes multiple tools to assist with both **creating inputs** and **analysing outputs**.
 Below, you will find two essential tools designed to make working with CUWALID more accessible.

 ---